heydarbadirli/hbcraft-contracts/finance/staking/ERC20/README.md

 ---
 ### What's New?
+### Version 1.4.2 - 2024/02/28
+#### FIXED: `enoughFundsAvailable` and `ifTargetReached` BUGS
+The latest update fixes a significant issue where deposits could get stuck due to an arithmetic error raised while calculating available funds if the total staked amount was less than the collected funds.
+The correction ensures that funds are accurately calculated, preventing deposits from being trapped.

+---
 ### Version 1.4.1 - 2024/02/27
 #### 1) ADDED: Zero Address Check
 The check is added to the `transferOwnership` function to prevent accidentally losing control of the contract by setting the owner to an unowned address.